antan123/msaai_mod1/README.md

 ### Data Source: The Adult dataset is downloaded from the UCI Machine Learning Repository (link provided above).

 ### Loading and Cleaning:
-Jupyter notebooks in this repository (EDA.ipynb, ML_Modeling.ipynb) load the data using pandas, handle missing values (e.g., imputation or removal), and address potential outliers.
+Jupyter notebooks in this repository (EDA.ipynb, modelling_data.ipynb) load the data using pandas, handle missing values (e.g., imputation or removal), and address potential outliers.
 Data cleaning steps will be documented within the notebooks.

 ### Feature Engineering:
 Feature engineering techniques (e.g., one-hot encoding for categorical features, scaling for numerical features) might be applied to prepare the data for analysis and modeling.
 Details will be found within the notebooks.